 Just a few steps away from the Cathedral is the bustling Market Square, known locally as Kauppatori.

-This is the main market area in the city and every day, even in the winter, there are tourists and locals here milling about.
+This is one of the main markets in Helsinki and every day, even in the winter, there are tourists and locals here milling about.

 It’s one of the most popular outdoor markets in all of Northern Europe and its location right on the shores of the Baltic Sea makes for a beautiful location to come and enjoy yourself.

 In the winter it’s not as well populated with market stands, but during the warmer summer months you can buy a wide range of different Finnish goods like flowers, food, souvenirs, and clothes.

 There are some food stands around the market where you can grab a quick bite to eat, or you could relax and one of the outdoor cafes right on the waterfront.

 Throughout the year there are some special events held here, like in October when the herring market begins, and on May 1st where there is a classic American car celebration for May Day.

 Apart from the Market Square, the Senate Square is another one of the main squares in Helsinki.

 If you’re hoping to head to the Helsinki Cathedral, then you’ll see the Senate Square right out front at the bottom of the stairs.